Which teams are in the Club World Cup quarterfinals and who will they face?

 The last-eight stage pits four European giants against each other, provides a Middle Eastern club the chance to build on their deserved success and two Brazilian teams the opportunity to take the continent further.

-Here’s how the Club World Cup quarterfinal lineup looks:
+Here’s how the Club World Cup quarterfinals line up:

 ⚽ First quarterfinal : Fluminense vs Al Hilal